 Avoid alcohol when using DENPAX since their combined effects may cause drowsiness.

-After three days, remove the transdermal patch and apply a new transdermal patch to the skin at a different place.
+after three days, remove the transdermal patch and apply a new transdermal patch to

 Using it for the first time